WDN Board Treasurer Sharon Chen Is Stepping Into Power By Sharing It

 What advice would you give to someone just joining WDN?
 What are some things they can do to be more involved, connected, and informed?

-Get logged into the portal and attend our conference!
-Everything is on the portal, it’s a helpful tool.
-As for the conference, and now, online presentations and talks, WDN does an amazing job with them so take advantage.
+Attend our conference!
+WDN does an amazing job with the conference, and now, online presentations and talks, so take advantage.
 It’s one of the huge benefits of being a member.

 Where can we connect with and follow your work?
 (Drop your social media handles, website, blog, or anything else you’d like our readers to connect with.)